bitplane/bitplane.net/log/2005/glasto/index.md

 So, as the weekend went on I endured a descent into madness, I paced round in constant panic thinking I was being followed, and if I went to sleep I'd get stabbed.
 Food was off the menu as poisoned, everyone hated me for being so jolly at a time of such misery.
-They didn't, and for the next 6 months steet signs and car registration plates weren't taunting me with unknown, ominous warnings.
+They didn't, and for the next 6 months street signs and car registration plates weren't taunting me with unknown, ominous warnings.
 I had to stop smoking weed as was now an amplifier of an almost permenent psychosis, as is the insomnia that made me good at computers.